francesco-losciale/spring-jpa-persistence-layer/README.md

 1. Excessive use of Java Reflection
 2. Soft delete implementation using this version of Spring JPA was possible only thanks to Reflection and a workaround
-3. A bunch of Hibernate annotations needed to be used and are spread in the codebase mixing JPA and Hibernate...
+3. Not a pure JPA layer.
+A bunch of Hibernate annotations necessarily mixed in the codebase.

 ### Prerequisites